RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/scanner__plugin_8hpp.md

 // function then feel free to change this.
 #include "gambit/ScannerBit/plugin_loader.hpp"

+///\name Scanner Plugin Macros
+///Macros used by the scanner plugin
+///@{
+///Defines a scanner plugin.
+Has the form:  scanner_plugin(name, version).
 #define scanner_plugin(...)
 SCANNER_PLUGIN(__VA_ARGS__)
+///@}

 #define __SCANNER_SETUP__                                                                   \
 using namespace Gambit::Scanner;                                                            \